In this guide to Turkey’s National Debt, we discuss the amount of the debt, who manages it, and why the country is struggling financially.

-The sum total of Turkey’s national debt is a figure that includes all of the debt instruments issued by the government of Turkey.
-At the end of 2017, the total national debt of Turkey amounted to a debt to GDP ratio of almost 30%.
-This is a very low figure.
+Turkey’s gross national debt includes all of the debt instruments issued by the government of Turkey.
+In 2020, the total national debt of Turkey amounted to a debt-to-GDP ratio of 41.7%.

 The government’s Ministry of Treasury and Finance is tasked with managing the country’s economy and a division of the Ministry, called the General Directorate of Public Finance has the responsibility of raising funds for the government.
 That remit includes the issuing of bonds and the management of the national debt.

 The world’s investor community is worried about the quality of Turkish bonds as a safe place to store money.
-The key problem that the country faces is the sliding value of its currency and the government’s low foreign currency reserves.
+The key problem that Turkey faces is the sliding value of its currency and the government’s low foreign currency reserves.

 Not all of Turkey’s national debt is valued in the country’s currency, the Turkish Lira (TRY).
-So, those who want to buy Turkish government bonds could avoid the problem of the falling Lira by buying those bonds that are denominated in other currencies.
+Those who want to buy Turkish government bonds could avoid the problem of the falling Lira by buying bonds that are denominated in other currencies.

 - Domestic political instability